 Sydney Open 2016

-The Bank participated in Sydney Open on 6 November 2016, with talks about the building's design and architecture as well as the recently issued new $5 banknote.
-A special series of talks described the art collection housed in the Bank's Board Room area.
+The Bank participated in Sydney Open in 2016, with talks and tours about the building's design and architecture as well as the recently issued new $5 banknote

 The Reserve Bank of Australia was created by act of Parliament in 1959, with a charter to work for the economic prosperity and welfare of the Australian people.
 Governor Coombs had specific ideas about its operations and insisted that its headquarters should be contemporary and forward looking.
 To that effect, members of the committee overseeing the building design researched trends and facilities used by other central banking agencies.